Parents and patients can use PCC’s patient portal, My Kid’s Chart, to access their medical records.

 You can click to add additional patients, or click to add a sibling, which will provide a list of patients who share a custodian or guarantor with currently connected patients.
 Click “Remove” to remove any patient.

 Patients From Different Care Centers?: If your office is part of a large, multi-office practice that uses PCC’s Care Centers feature, you will see which care center a patient is assigned to when you search.
-Use that information to help you connect the correct patient to the My Kid’s Chart user account.
+Use that information to help you connect the correct patient record to the portal user account.

 Automatic Privacy When the Patient Reaches Emancipation Age

 When a patient reaches the age of emancipation set by your practice, their record will automatically become private.
 The “Privacy Enabled” message will appear beside their name.

 Users will still be able to see the patient’s name, and send a message to the physician in relation to the patient, but they will have no access to medical information.